EncoreTechnologies/stackstorm-tutorial/doc/04_workflows.md

 Workflows are actions too!
 They simply use a different `runner_type: mistral-v2`.

-We'll demonstrate workflows by creating one that retrieves the NASA APOD picture URL then posts this to Twitter.
+We'll demonstrate workflows by creating one that retrieves the NASA APOD picture URL then publish this URL to a RabbitMQ Queue.

 ### Create workflow action metadata